alxdavids/draft-privacy-pass/draft-privacy-pass.md

 - {{overview}}: A generic overview of the Privacy Pass protocol based on VOPRFs.
 - {{registry}}: Describes the format of trusted registries that are used for holding public key commitments for each of the Privacy Pass issuers.
-- {{exts}}: Extensions to the Privacy Pass protocol that allow for more specific functionality.
 - {{privacy}}: Privacy considerations and recommendations arising from the usage of the Privacy Pass protocol.
 - {{security}}: Additional security considerations to prevent abuse of the